GBAF Logo

 Add as preferred source on Google

-May 27 (Reuters) - Pets at Home said on Wednesday its retail sales returned to growth in the fourth quarter and have accelerated since, as the British pet retailer's turnaround efforts win back customers.
+May 27 (Reuters) - Pets at Home's retail sales returned to growth in the fourth quarter and have accelerated since, the British pet retailer said on Wednesday, as its turnaround efforts win back customers.

 Following two profit warnings and a major leadership overhaul, the company has been working to turn its struggling retail business, as new CEO James Bailey looks to revive demand and profitability amid tighter veterinary regulations and a subdued retail market.

-The company said retail consumer revenue rose 2.2% in the fourth quarter, driven by lower prices and stronger demand, while year-to-date retail sales growth accelerated to the mid-single-digit range.
+Retail consumer revenue rose 2.2% in the fourth quarter, with year-to-date retail sales growth accelerating to the mid-single-digit range.

-It, however, reported a 30.2% fall in underlying pretax profit for the year ended March 26, as soft retail earnings offset strong growth in its veterinary business.
+It, however, reported a slightly lower than expected 30.2% fall in underlying pretax profit for the year ended March 26, as soft retail earnings offset strong growth in its veterinary business.

-(Reporting by Nithyashree R B in Bengaluru; Editing by Rashmi Aich)
+(Reporting by Nithyashree R B in Bengaluru; Writing by Yadarisa Shabong; Editing by Rashmi Aich and Chiara Rodriquez)

 Key Takeaways